KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-hukamnama by harv-singh](https://github.com/harv-singh/MMM-hukamnama)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-HumanCalendar by mykle1](https://github.com/mykle1/MMM-HumanCalendar)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HumanCalendar.js`: Replace it with `MagicMirror²`.

 ## [MMM-HumanClock by mykle1](https://github.com/mykle1/MMM-HumanClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HumanClock.js`: Replace it with `MagicMirror²`.

 ## [MMM-HVIEW-Snapshot by coderpussy](https://github.com/coderpussy/MMM-HVIEW-Snapshot)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-ICA by PierreGode](https://github.com/PierreGode/MMM-ICA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-iCal-ToDo by nixnuex](https://github.com/nixnuex/MMM-iCal-ToDo)